ExploringLies/lies-have-short-legs/docs/index.md

 <a data-fancybox="gallery" href="images/statement_month_count_percentage_norm.png"><img src="images/statement_month_count_percentage_norm.png"></a>

-In the end we see, that indeed the biggest number of negative statements is given durng the October, around **62.15 %**.
+In the end we see, that indeed the biggest number of negative statements is given during the October, around **62.15 %**.

 On the other hand, the biggest number of positive/true statements is given during the January, around **50.73 %**.

 It is interesting to see that there is no time where truth leads the game.
 The number of negative/false statements is always at least 50% or above.

 **Answer: The top Lie month is October, and the Top Truth month is January!**

 ### Top lying week-day is ...
-Let's see during which week day we should not believe polititian's statements.
+Let's see during which week day we should not believe politician's statements.

 The total count of statements is shown in the plot bellow:
 <a data-fancybox="gallery" href="images/statement_weekday_count.png"><img src="images/statement_weekday_count.png"></a>

-The biggest number of statements is given during Tuesday.
-And the least number of statements is given in Saturday.
+Most statements are made on Tuesday, compared to Saturday where the least statements are made.

 And the statement counts with labels is:
 <a data-fancybox="gallery" href="images/statement_weekday_count_with_labels.png"><img src="images/statement_weekday_count_with_labels.png"></a>

-We can see that the highest number of statement count with label _Pants on Fire_ is on Wednesday.
-On the other hand, the biggest number of _True_ statements is on Tuesday.
+We can see that the highest number of statement count with label _pants on fire_ is on Wednesday.
+On the other hand, the biggest number of _true_ statements is on Tuesday.

 But, let's not conclude anything before seeing the percentage:
 <a data-fancybox="gallery" href="images/statement_weekday_count_percentage.png"><img src="images/statement_weekday_count_percentage.png"></a>